captn3m0/captn3m0.github.com/_posts/2019-03-26-kindle-self-guide.md

 ## koreader

-Download the latest release from [GitHub](https://github.com/koreader/koreader/releases/latest).
+Download the latest release from [GitHub][koreader-release].

 You should download the `kindle5-linux-gnueabi` package for modern Paperwhites.
 Unzip it to the copy directory mentioned above.

-Aside: koreader has a linux appimage version for desktops, which [I package for AUR](https://aur.archlinux.org/packages/koreader-appimage/).
+Aside: koreader has a linux appimage version for desktops, which [I package for AUR][ko-aur].

 # DRM Related Stuff

 DRM is inherently bad for users.
 If I switch my Ebook reader from Kindle (which are great _as of today_) to a Kobo tomorrow, I want my content to stay with me.

-There are much better websites that explain the issues with DRM, so go visit: [fckdrm.com](https://fckdrm.com/), [DefectiveByDesign.org](https://www.defectivebydesign.org/), or [EFF/drm](https://www.eff.org/issues/drm).
+There are much better websites that explain the issues with DRM, so go visit: [fckdrm.com](https://fckdrm.com/), [DefectiveByDesign.org][dbd], or [EFF/drm][eff-drm].

-The primary tool for stripping DRM from Kindle books is [apprenticeharper's DeDRM Repo](https://github.com/apprenticeharper/DeDRM_tools).
+The primary tool for stripping DRM from Kindle books is [apprenticeharper's DeDRM Repo][dedrm] which works as a [Calibre Plugin](https://calibre-ebook.com/).

 ## Getting the Key